AlexKratky/panx-framework/docs/intro.md

 # panx-framework

-> microframework for small webistes
+> microframework for small websites

 * panx-framework is primary for small websites, whole framework have size around ~100kb